AutoSlash launches HotelSlash: Here’s the pros, cons and a free 6 month membership

 Quick Thoughts

 However, in my case, the tracking service could prove to be valuable in its own right.
 I could still forward all my hotel reservations on in case they can find a cheaper rate.
 If that rate can be booked directly with the hotel chain, I could click through from a shopping portal again (where applicable) and still receive points, elite night benefits, status benefits, etc. I could then forward my new reservation to HotelSlash for them to track (this isn’t needed if rebooking with HotelSlash directly).
-That alone could be worth paying for the service.
+That alone could be worth using the service.

 Want to learn more about miles and points?
 Subscribe to email updates or check out our podcast on your favorite podcast platform.